ruuvi/ruuvi.drivers.c/README.md

 submodules at root level.

 Ruuvi code is under `src` folder.

+## Interfaces
 `Interfaces` folder provides platform-independent access to the peripherals of the underlying microcontroller, for example function `int8_t spi_bosch_platform_write(uint8_t dev_id, uint8_t reg_addr, uint8_t *data, uint16_t len);` is defined, but not implemented.
+This eases mocking the tasks for unit tests.

+## Platform implementations
 Implementation of interfaces is in `*_platform`-folders.

+Currently only supported platform is Nordic SDK15.3.
+Unpack (or softlink) the SDK on the root of the project for running the tests.

+Because the platforms must contain hardware dependencies, the interfaces and platforms which implement them are not unit tested but integration tested instead.

+## Tasks
 Tasks are larger functionalities, such as "get battery voltage" or "Broadcast this data".
+Top keep the tasks unit testable, they must contain only references to interfaces which allows mocking the hardware dependencies.

 ## File and variable naming
 Files should be named `ruuvi_module_name`, for example `ruuvi_interface_spi.h`